lavaste/effects_of_dental_school_closures/README.md

 **Authors**: Mikko Herzig, [Konsta Lavaste](https://github.com/lavaste) & Allan Seuri

 **Description**: This repository includes scripts for the research paper, which studies the effects of dental school closures in Finland.
-Most of the analysis is performed with confidential data and within Statistics Finland's remote system Fiona and, hence, the scripts are not stored in this public repository.
-Instead, this repository includes scripts that create graphs, maps, and tables which are based on open source data.
-Essentially this means information on institutional details and descriptive evidence of the effects with [Sotkanet](https://sotkanet.fi/sotkanet/en/index?) data.
+Most of the analysis is performed with confidential data and within Statistics Finland's remote access system Fiona and, hence, the scripts are not stored in this public repository.
+Instead, this repository includes scripts that create those graphs and maps which are based on open source data.
+Essentially this means information on institutional details.

 ## Repository structure